Private Medical Insurance / Health Insurance

 The NHS will still deal with emergency treatment, so if you are rushed to hospital, it will be the NHS that treats you.
 Once you are well enough to be transferred to a private hospital, this will be done.

-Cavendish Online aim to reduce the cost of your Protection policies, so after the policy has been live for one year Cavendish Online will return to you a percentage of any initial commission received.*
+Cavendish Online aim to reduce the cost of your Private Medical Insurance, so after the policy has been live for one year Cavendish Online will return to you a percentage of any initial commission received.*

 There are 4 key areas to consider when choosing your PMI cover: